I didn't even know about this David Brooks piece because it's in the New York Times and I do not read the New York Times.

 And they've made no bones about it.

-That Western civilization is the rot that's causing all this pain and suffering throughout the world and needs to go.
+The multicultural crowd, which now controls American public education, has been point-blank honest that Western civilization is the rot that's causing all this pain and suffering throughout the world and needs to go.

-Even Obama has joined this chorus of people ripping into Columbus with all of these phony baloney plastic banana good time rock and roller bromides against essentially Western Europeans who came and quote unquote discovered this country.
+Even Obama has joined this chorus of people ripping into Columbus with all of these phony, baloney, plastic banana, good time rock and roller bromides against essentially Western Europeans who came and quote unquote discovered this country.

-They are now the enemy, and Obama joined that rant.
+They are now the enemy.

-Well, the multicultural rant is that Columbus brought with him syphilis, horses, which means horse manure, means environmental destruction, racism, sexism, bigotry, homophobia.
+Well, the multicultural rant is that Columbus brought with him syphilis, horses, which means horse manure, environmental destruction, racism, sexism, bigotry, homophobia.

 That's what was brought in by Western Europeans who came in.